Norms of sub-exponential random vectors: Introduction

 The general form of the above definition one can find in Buldygin and Kozachenko \cite[Def.2.4.1]{BulKoz}.
-It is known that this norm is equivalent to $\psi_p$-norm restricted to the space of centered random variables belonging to $L_{\psi_p}$ (compare Buldygin and Kozachenko \cite[Th.2.4.2 and Th.2.4.3]{BulKoz} and Giuliano Antonini et al. \cite[Cor.5.1]{Rita}).
+It is known that this norm is equivalent to $\psi_p$-norm restricted to the space of centered random variables belonging to $L_{\psi_p}$ (compare Buldygin and Kozachenko \cite[Th.2.4.2 and Th.2.4.3]{BulKoz} and Giuliano Antonini et al. \cite[Cor.5.1]{Rita}, and see especially \cite[Th.2.7]{Zaj1}).

 From now on let $c_p$ denote a constant such that $c_p^{-1}\|\cdot\|_{\psi_p}\le \tau_{\varphi_p}(\cdot)\le c_p\|\cdot\|_{\psi_p}$ ($p>1$).
 Let us emphasize that, for $p=1$, there is not an equivalent of the norms $\tau_{\varphi_p}$, since the moment generating functions of $1$-sub-exponential (simply sub-exponential) random variables may be defined (take finite values) only on some neighborhoods of zero different for different variables.